vanshcodeshaerd/ClassWorks/README.md

-Web Technology Class Projects
-Welcome to the repository for our Web Technology class!
-This collection showcases a variety of hands-on tasks using HTML, CSS, and JavaScript, designed to build foundational web development skills.

-Project Overview

-Throughout the course, we tackled practical assignments that covered essential web technologies.
-Each project demonstrates a specific concept or feature, helping you understand how modern websites are structured, styled, and made interactive.

-Technologies Used

-HTML: For structuring web content

-CSS: For styling and layout (internal, external, and inline methods)

-JavaScript: For interactivity and basic logic

-List of Tasks Completed

-Different types of list bullets (square, circle, disc, a, A, i, I)

-Nested lists

-HTML text formatting

-Timetable creation

-ex2.html (custom exercise)

-CSS: internal, external, and inline usage

-CSS with div elements

-Applying CSS to the timetable

-Table creation (Unit 2)

-Navigation hyperlinks

-Frames

-Bulb (interactive element)

-JavaScript: simple addition and subtraction

-JavaScript form validation

-Password field implementation

-Key Features

-Efficient and clean use of HTML, CSS, and JavaScript

-Organized folder and file structure for easy navigation

-Real-world examples to reinforce learning

-Code written to solve specific problem statements

-Getting Started

-To view any project:

-Clone or download the repository.

-Open the desired HTML file in your web browser.

-About the Course

-This repository is part of our journey to master the basics of web development.
-Each task is designed to reinforce concepts and provide practical experience, making it a valuable resource for beginners and those looking to strengthen their web technology skills.

-Want to see code samples or need help with a specific task?
-Let me know which project you’d like more details about!
+# 🌐 Web Technology Class Projects

+Welcome to the official repository for our **Web Technology** course projects.
+This collection highlights various practical assignments focused on HTML, CSS, and JavaScript.
+Each task was designed to help build a strong foundation in front-end web development through hands-on learning.

+---

+## 📌 Project Objectives

+This course aimed to help us:

+- Understand HTML structure and semantics
+- Apply CSS using internal, external, and inline methods
+- Use JavaScript for dynamic behaviors and validation
+- Build real-world mini-projects to reinforce concepts

+---

+## 🧰 Technologies Used

+- **HTML** – Structuring and organizing web content
+- **CSS** – Styling using internal, external, and inline approaches
+- **JavaScript** – Basic interactivity and client-side logic

+---

+## 📚 List of Completed Tasks

+### 🔤 HTML Projects
+- Lists with various bullet styles: `square`, `circle`, `disc`, `a`, `A`, `i`, `I`
+- Nested lists to display hierarchical data
+- HTML text formatting techniques
+- Timetable creation using HTML tables
+- `ex2.html` – Custom exercise

+### 🎨 CSS Assignments
+- Using internal, external, and inline CSS styles
+- Applying CSS to `<div>` elements
+- Styling the timetable layout using CSS

+### 🗂️ Layout & Structure
+- Table creation and formatting (Unit 2)
+- Hyperlink-based page navigation
+- Frameset and frame usage for layout demonstration

+### ⚙️ JavaScript Tasks
+- "Bulb" toggle interaction (on/off switch)
+- JavaScript-based addition and subtraction
+- Client-side form validation
+- Password field with masking and validation

+---

+## ✨ Key Features

+- Clean, readable, and semantic HTML structure
+- Well-organized folder and file structure
+- Practical, real-world examples to apply classroom concepts
+- Modular development with problem-solving focus
+- Dynamic features powered by JavaScript

+---

+## 🚀 Getting Started

+To view or test any project:

+1. Clone or download this repository.
+2. Open the desired `.html` file in a web browser.
+3. Explore the code and observe the functionality.

+---

+## 📖 About the Course

+This repository is a reflection of our journey in learning and mastering **Web Technology**.
+Each assignment provided valuable insights into web development, focusing on clarity, creativity, and code efficiency.
+Whether you're just beginning or revisiting the basics, this project collection is a helpful resource for reinforcing core skills.

+---